By Mark Rossi

 What is “Reskilling” and What is “Upskilling?”

-While these terms have been around for some time, there remains a lot of confusion around what upskilling and reskilling entails.
+While these terms have been around for some time, there remains a lot of confusion around what the definition of upskilling and reskilling is.
 In fact, it’s fairly common to see these terms used interchangeably, even by Learning & Development leaders.

 Reskilling is the process of teaching an individual new skills for an entirely new job.
 Example: computer programming and AI have eliminated the need for certain factory jobs; those displaced workers can be reskilled to perform an entirely new function or job.